david-slatinek/kf34/README.md

 # About

-A smart home system with Raspberry Pi, Arduino, PostgreSQL, Docker, Flask, GraphQL, and Flutter.
+A smart home system with Raspberry Pi, PostgreSQL, Docker, Flask, GraphQL, and Flutter.

 The project consists of 4 main components:

-- Capturing data from the sensors using Raspberry Pi and Arduino
+- Capturing data from the sensors using Raspberry Pi
 - Database for data storage
 - API for storing and retrieving data
 - Mobile app for displaying values